ZoGgY68/Trade-Journal/README.md

 1. On the trade entry page, scroll down to the "Last Three Trades" section to view your most recent trades.

+### Display Trades by Date

+1. Navigate to the statistics page: `http://journal.hopto.org/statistics.php`
+2. Enter the start date and end date in the "Display Trades by Date" section.
+3. Click the "Display" button to view trades within the specified date range.

 ### View Trade Statistics

 1. Navigate to the statistics page: `http://journal.hopto.org/statistics.php`